 Resellers and registrars both provide a grace period to their customers as a gesture of goodwill (or more likely to retain customers).

 Each reseller has a different policy, but they’re typically somewhere between 30 and 45 days.
-For example, Hostinger provides their clients with a grace period of 36 days while Bluehost offers 30 days.
+For example, Hostinger1 provides their clients with a grace period of 36 days while Bluehost1 offers 30 days.

 As a side note, most resellers and registrars will give you advance notice before your domain expires, usually through email.
 But sometimes they fail to do so — or the email goes into spam — so it might be worthwhile sticking a note on your calendar to remind you just before your domain expires.